Deep Meditation, Dream Symbolism, Compassion, and the Question of Nadi Potential: Reflections from a Morning Yoga Session

 This led to a practical test: in interaction, any subtle contraction in the body indicated remaining identification.
 True stability meant full engagement without inner tightening and without residue afterward.
 Social hierarchy, authority, and relational dynamics exposed the last layers of conditioning, where identity subtly forms in response to roles.
 Seeing this formation in real time weakened it naturally.

-The earlier phase of dynamic life was recognized as a potent form of meditation, where intense engagement followed by withdrawal created sharp contrast and allowed easy entry into stillness.
+The earlier phase of dynamic life was recognized as a potent form of meditation, where intense engagement followed by withdrawal created sharp contrast and easy entry into stillness.
 However, with age and maturation, such contrast became unnecessary.
-Stillness was no longer dependent on activity but was available directly.
+Stillness was no longer dependent on activity but available directly. then i found sharirvigyan darshan was not working that well a

 The role of the meditation image, especially the dadaguru image, was then understood.
 It functioned as a powerful anchor because it carried emotional resonance, trust, and surrender.
 It helped dissolve resistance rather than forcing stillness.
 However, it was seen that the image itself was not the source of stillness but a mirror that allowed the dropping of control.